za5321/DailyCheck/README.md

 * __Log__ monitoring results into log file (__json__)
 * __Transfer__ the log to the main server (__FTP__)

-🔧 Before using DailyCheck, you should install:<br/>
+🔧 For the project DailyCheck, you should install:<br/>
 * BeautifulSoup4: To parse xml<br/>(Event Viewer, Windows Defender, Task Scheduler logs are written in xml format.)<br/>
 `pip install beautifulsoup4`
 * Pymssql: Database - SQL Server (MS-SQL) 2019.<br/>
 `pip install beautifulsoup4`